-- 1. The operative part of a judgement of conviction shall include: - a) the name and surname of the accused; - b) a decision recognizing the accused as guilty of the commission of a crime; - c) the article (paragraph, sub-paragraph) of the Criminal Code of Georgia under which the accused has been found guilty; - d) the type and extent of the sentence that has been imposed on the accused for each crime, the total term of the sentence to be served; - e) the length of the probation period, if a conditional sentence has been imposed; - f) a decision to include in the term of the sentence the period of detention, arrest or stay in a medical facility for expert examination; - g) the length of any deferment of the execution of a judgement and the duties imposed on the convict; - h) a decision on the fate of the material evidence; - i) a decision on the forfeiture and procedural confiscation of property; - $j)\ decision\ on\ the\ deprivation\ of\ a\ state\ award,\ military,\ honorary\ or\ special\ title;$ - k) (deleted 28.10.2011, No 5170); - l) the right to appeal the judgement, the period and place for its appeal. - 2.
-If a person has been charged under several articles of the Criminal Code of Georgia, the operative part of the judgement shall precisely indicate the charges on which the person has been acquitted and convicted. - 3.
-If the accused is released from serving the sentence, this shall be indicated in the operative part of the judgement. - 4.
-The operative part of a judgement shall be worded in such a way that it does not give rise to any doubt as to the type and extent of the sentence imposed by the court during the service of the sentence.
+- 1. The operative part of a judgment of conviction shall include: - a) the name and surname of the accused; - b) a decision recognising the accused as guilty of the commission of a crime; - c) the article (paragraph, sub-paragraph) of the Criminal Code of Georgia under which the accused has been found guilty;

+d) the type and measure of the punishment that has been imposed on the accused for each crime, the total term of the sentence to be served;

+e) the length of the probation period, if a conditional sentence has been imposed;

+f) a decision to include in the term of the sentence the period of arrest, detention or stay in a medical facility for expert examination;

+g) the length of any deferment of the enforcement of a judgment and the duties imposed on the convict;

+h) a decision on the fate of the material evidence;

+i) a decision on the forfeiture and procedural confiscation of property;

+j) a decision on the deprivation of a state award, military, honorary or special title;

+k) (deleted - 28.10.2011, No 5170);

+l) the right to appeal the judgment, the period and place for its appeal.

+2. If a person has been charged under several articles of the Criminal Code of Georgia, the operative part of the judgment shall precisely indicate the charges on which the person has been acquitted and convicted.

+3. If the accused is released from serving the sentence, this shall be indicated in the operative part of the judgment.

+4. The operative part of a judgment shall be worded in such a way that it does not give rise to any doubt as to the type and measur of punishment imposed by the court during the service of the sentence.

-Article 275 - Descriptive-reasoning part of a judgement of acquittal the content of the charges brought, the circumstances and evidence established by the court that support the opinion of the court that the accused is innocent; the reason why the court considers the evidence upon which the charges brought are based, as unreliable or insufficient, and/or why the court considers that no crime has been committed, or that the action committed by the accused does not constitute a crime.
+Article 275 - Descriptive-reasoning part of a judgment of acquittal the content of the charges brought, the circumstances and evidence established by the court that support the opinion of the court that the accused is innocent; the reason why the court considers the evidence, upon which the charges brought are based, as unreliable or insufficient, and/or why the court considers that no crime has been committed, or that the act committed by the accused does not constitute a crime.